Peterloo Massacre: Political

 The immediate effect of Peterloo was a crackdown on reform.
 The government instructed the police and courts to go after the journalists, presses and publication of the Manchester Observer.
 Wroe was arrested and charged with producing a seditious publication.
 Found guilty he was sentenced to 12 months in prison and fined £100.
 Outstanding court cases against the Manchester Observer were rushed through the courts and a continual change of sub-editors was not sufficient defence against a series of police raids, often on the suspicion that someone was writing a radical article.
 The Manchester Observer closed in February 1820.

 Hunt and eight others were tried at York Assizes on 16 March 1820, charged with sedition.
 After a two-week trial, five defendants were found guilty, on a single one of the seven charges.
 Hunt was sentenced to 30 months in Ilchester Gaol; Bamford, Johnson, and Healey were given one year each, and Knight was jailed for two years on a subsequent charge.
 A civil case on behalf of a weaver wounded at Peterloo was brought against four members of the Manchester Yeomanry, Captain Birley, Captain Withington, Trumpeter Meagher, and Private Oliver, at Lancaster Assizes, on 4 April 1822.
-All were acquitted, as the court ruled their actions had been justified to disperse an illegal gathering and that the murders were nothing more than self-defense.
+All were acquitted, as the court ruled their actions had been justified to disperse an illegal gathering and that the murders were nothing more than self-defence.

 The government declared its support for the actions taken by the magistrates and the army.
 The Manchester magistrates held a supposedly public meeting on 19 August, so that resolutions supporting the action they had taken three days before could be published.
 Cotton merchants Archibald Prentice (later editor of The Manchester Times) and Absalom Watkin (a later corn-law reformer), both members of the Little Circle, organised a petition of protest against the violence at St Peter's Field and the validity of the magistrates' meeting.
 Within a few days it had collected 4,800 signatures.
 Nevertheless, the Home Secretary, Lord Sidmouth, on 27 August conveyed to the magistrates the thanks of the Prince Regent for their action in the "preservation of the public peace."
 That public exoneration was met with fierce anger and criticism.
-During a debate at Hopkins Street Robert Wedderburn declared "The Prince is a fool with his Wonderful letters of thanks … What is the Prince Regent or King to us, we want no King – he is no use to us."
+During a debate at Hopkins Street Robert Wedderburn declared "The Prince is a fool with his Wonderful letters of thanks ...
+What is the Prince Regent or King to us, we want no King – he is no use to us."
 In an open letter, Richard Carlile said: